 After a period of heightened tensions between North Korea and United States, President Trump pursued unorthodox diplomatic overtures with North Korea, culminating in bilateral summits in Singapore and Hanoi in 2018 and 2019.
 However, these summits appeared to focus on pageantry more than substance, and relations again took a turn for the worse as no concrete progress came out of the summits.

 Ignoring this problem won’t make it go away.
 In fact, it will make the situation worse.
-The Center strongly supports returning to the negotiating table quickly, and urges President Trump to empower diplomats and technical experts to come up with an agreement all parties can agree on for the sake of reducing nuclear threats.
+Working alongside allies, the United States must return to the negotiating table quickly and pursue a pragmatic, step-by-step diplomatic process that all parties can agree on to eventually reach denuclearization and establish peace on the Korean peninsula.

 Recent Analysis on North Korea

 - Fact Sheet: North Korea Sanctions May 11, 2022

 - Finding windows for cooperation amid rising nuclear threats April 15, 2022